theupdateframework/taps/tap5.md

 Searching for targets from a delegated targets role instead of the top-level targets role also does not introduce security problems, as long as the root metadata file has distributed the correct keys for the delegated targets role.
-In fact, this may even improve compromise-resilience, because if the root metadata file on disk is not updated at all, or it is updated using different root keys than the original repository, the keys for the delegated targets role would not be incorrectly revoked and replaced with malicious keys, even if the original repository has been compromised.
+In fact, this may even improve compromise-resilience.
+If the root metadata file on disk is not updated at all, or is updated using different root keys than the original repository, the keys for the delegated targets role can not be incorrectly revoked and replaced with malicious keys, even if the original repository has been compromised.

 Users must be careful in tracking and specifying the correct keys for the